Bimodal approach at the University of Ottawa

 No, they see and hear the professor just as those in class do.
-They also have access to shared media via the virtual teaching platform (Zoom, MS Teams).
+They can also access shared media via the virtual teaching platform (Zoom, MS Teams).

-The goal of bimodal instruction is to make the experience of students following the course remotely as similar as possible to that of the classroom students.
-All students should be viewed as a single group, but in two different "spaces" (one physical space in the classroom and the other virtual space from a distance).
-Teaching assistants can also play a role by actively participating during synchronous sessions (monitoring the chat room, managing questions submitted by students at a distance, technological support, etc.).
+Bimodal instruction aims to make the experience of students following the course remotely as similar as possible to that of the classroom students.
+All students should be viewed as a single group but in two different "spaces" (one physical space in the classroom and the other virtual space from a distance).
+Teaching assistants can also play a role by actively participating during synchronous sessions (monitoring the chat room, managing questions submitted by students at a distance, providing technological support, etc.).

-A major upgrade of classroom equipment is currently underway.
-This important step aims to substantially increase the number of classrooms equipped with cameras and microphones.
-Each multimedia classroom will eventually have at least one microphone and one camera.
+A significant upgrade of classroom equipment was done in 2021 and 2022.
+This critical step increased the number of classrooms equipped with cameras and microphones.
+Each multimedia classroom now has at least one microphone and one camera.

 - Open the podium by passing your access card over the sensor designed for this purpose and start the equipment.

-- Using the arrows to control the camera, position the camera to give the desired image or perspective to remote students at a distance.
-It is strongly recommended to keep the same position for the duration of the session to avoid unnecessary camera movements.
+- Using the arrows to control the camera, position the camera to give remote students the desired image or perspective at a distance.
+Keeping the same position for the session to avoid unnecessary camera movements is strongly recommended.